 Plants are a great way to add some festive color and holiday cheer to your home.
 There’s nothing like entering a house and being greeted with the warm, iconic fragrance of pine to get you into the mood for bright celebration.
 Unless, of course, you’ve got a dog at home — and some of that holiday decor includes poisonous plants for dogs.

-Signs of poisoning may be:
+Signs of poisoning may include:

 If you suspect your dog may have been poisoned, please seek immediate medical attention.

 Happiest holidays!
 Here’s wishing you and your loved ones a bright and warm celebration!

 Read more about dogs and the holidays on Dogster.com:

 About Liz Acosta: Dogster’s former Cuteness Correspondent, Liz still manages the site’s daily “Awws,” only now she also wrangles Dogster’s social media.
 That’s why she wants you to follow us on Facebook, Twitter, and — her personal favorite — Instagram.
 See ya there!